 So what do these three pillars mean for you?
 And how can you use them to enjoy a relaxed, financially secure retirement?
 Let's take a closer look at the individual pillars:

-The essence of the German state pension (GRV)
+The essence of Germany's public pension (GRV)

 Around half of the pensions paid are thus less than €1000 per month.
 Almost every fifth pensioner even receives less than €500 per month from the GRV!